Pupil progress meetings are useful for school improvement

 You can then plan next steps to improve attainment.
 We’ve listed some suggestions at the end of this article.

-You can consider a different approach
+You can use a different approach

-Schedule termly meetings with the relevant people
+Have termly meetings with the relevant staff

 Who should attend